grew-nlp/grew_doc/content/grew_match/install.md

 +++

+:warning: This documentation is obsolete.
+It corresponds to the old version of Grew-match which in not maintained!

 # Local installation of Grew-match

 **Grew-match** is available [online](http://match.grew.fr) on a set of corpora (mainly from the UD project).